-- Regular meetings with the parents' committees of the various high schools on the Geesseknäppchen campus - Joint interventions with the Ministry of National Education, the Ministry of the Environment and the City of Luxembourg - Meetings with Athénée's Directorate - Meetings of the committee - Organisation of working groups: education council, discipline council, international classes, etc. - Work with the National Parents' Representation - Organisation of the event on universities - Setting up of conversation tables with the Athénée - Regular online information for parents on our website www.apeal.lu - Attendance at the school's open days and various events - Drafting of opinions within the framework of COVID-19 for the Directorate and the Ministry of Education - Issuance of our newsletter
+- Regular meetings with the parents' committees of the various high schools on the Geesseknäppchen campus - Joint interventions with the Ministry of National Education, the Ministry of the Environment and the City of Luxembourg - Meetings with Athénée's Directorate - Meetings of the committee - Organisation of working groups: education council, discipline council, international classes, etc. - Work with the National Parents' Representation - Organisation of the event on universities - Setting up of conversation tables with the Athénée - Regular online information for parents on our website www.apeal.lu - Attendance at the school's open days and various events - Issuance of our newsletter

 You wish to support us?
-Become a member of our association by paying your annual membership fees of €15,- (account CCPL LU77 1111 0007 2647 0000 mentioning APEAL membership 2021-2022)
+Become a member of our association by paying your annual membership fees of €15,- (account CCPL LU77 1111 0007 2647 0000 mentioning APEAL membership 2024-2025)

 Wish to do more?
 Become a member of the A.P.E.A.L.
-Committee by submitting your interest to info@apeal.lu
+Committee by submitting your interest to info@apeal.lu ib@al.lu